CTNOriginals/PlatformReplayer_Uniy20th-GameJam/docs/GameDesign.md

 # Description

-A 2D platformer puzzle game where one player has to ovecome challanges that seem to make more sense with multiple players, the catch?; The player may records an entire game loop, and then rewind to the start to do it all over again, but the next time, the first game loop will be replayed as if there were a seccond player playing with him at that time doing the exact same movements that the player did on the first playthrough.
+A 2D platformer puzzle game where you have to overcome challenges that seem to make more sense with multiple players... the catch?;
+You may record an entire game loop, and then rewind to the start to do it all over again, but this time, the first game loop you just played will be replayed as if there were a second player playing with you at the same time doing the exact same movements that you were doing on the first playthrough.